“She who is in Babylon, elect together with you, greets you; and so does Mark my son.”

 “Now when Paul and his party set sail from Paphos, they came to Perga in Pamphylia; and John, departing from them, returned to Jerusalem” (Acts 13:13).

-If God does not lead you into ministry, you will become cynical, critical, negative, and bitter.
+If God does not lead you into ministry, you will become cynical, critical, pessimistic, and bitter.
 By the same token, if God does lead you into ministry, you will have a great love for people, including your detractors.
 And you will understand that your critics keep you from pride.